qzc438/ontology-llm/README.md

 ```
 python run_config.py
 ```
 - The alignment result will be stored in the folder `alignment/`.
+You can run the script `csv_to_alignment_api.py` to convert the CSV format to Alignment API format: https://moex.gitlabpages.inria.fr/alignapi/format.html
 - The performance evaluation will be stored in the file `result.csv`.
+The first five lines are the intermediate results for debugging purposes.
+For the final result, you should use the last line that ends with "llm_with_agent".
 - The cost evaluation will be stored in the file `cost.csv`.
+The cost calculation only works for API-accessed commercial LLMs.
 - The matching log will be stored in the file `agent.log`.
+This file will be rewritten when you run a new task.

 ## Repository Structure: